► Doesn’t actually have two engines

 It’s quick off the mark, and fires through the mid-range like a methanol-fuelled dragster wearing a lookalike XC60 bodyshell.

 At saner speeds, the petrol four is smooth and refined, and the transitions between it and pure electric are subtle; yes, it growls less pleasingly at high revs, but it’s never harsh.

 The ride can be, however.
-Our Inscription Pro (and the Design-R Pro) comes as standard with the air suspension that’s offered optionally on lesser models.
+The XC60 T8 hybrid comes as standard with the air suspension that’s offered optionally on lesser models.
 Its lack of outright dynamism is consistent with Volvo’s ethos of leaving the aggressive stuff to the Germans, but the patter over less-than-smooth surfaces is not – a car like this should ride more serenely.